olek22/LinQuiz/README.md

 User can:
 - check all users ranking
-- satrt quiz (user have to translate word to polish)
+- satrt quiz (user have to translate words to polish)
 - change password
 - send notification concerns word in quiz